haomaaax/buildspace-nw-ideas/README.md

 6. Chrome extension that help people doing boring things (productivity or just for fun)
    - Enlighten by GPT-3 writer project, should ship an official chrome extension to production.

+7. Solana marketplace that focusing on creator can easily sell their works
+   - like solana shopify

+8. Life gurus / Pocket genies WebApp
+   - Focus on building prompt chaining examples.
+   - Given multiple inputs and provide specific advice on anything.

 # Misc ideas make the process better